 - Go to Finder > Applications > Utilities > Activity Monitor.

-A slowed internet speed or weak connection can significantly impact your Mac's performance.
-To increase Mac speed, we recommend you check your connection to ensure your internet connection is stable.
+A slow internet speed or weak connection can significantly impact your Mac's performance.
+To increase your Mac’s speed, we recommend that you check your connection to ensure your internet connection is stable.

 Here’s how to check your internet connection on Mac: